davidbrowne/dsga/README.md

 * gcc 10.2
 * clang 11.0

 It could work on earlier versions of gcc and clang, and it certainly should work on later versions.
-MSVC requires v16.9 Preview 1 for VS2019 at a minimum.
+MSVC requires v16.9 for VS2019 at a minimum.

 ## Similar Projects